joemoose/dungeoneers.d20/docs/equipment.md

 !!! info "Example"

-	A player takes two healer’s kits from a new healing supply crate.
+	A player takes two healer’s kits from a new medicine crate.
 The usage die is d10.
-The player rolls an eight after taking out the first kit.
-The supply crate’s usage die remains at d10.
-After removing the second kit, the player rolls a one.
-The crate’s usage die drops to d8.
+After taking out the first kit, the player rolls an eight on the usage check.
+The medicine crate’s usage die remains at d10.
+After taking out the second kit, the player rolls a one.
+The crate’s usage die now drops to d8.

 ### Other Crates